 The Difference Friends Make

-When we think about supporting cancer patients, research and a cure usually come to mind first.
-The Friends of the Mass General Cancer Center understand that while medical treatment is essential for curing the disease, supportive care is what improves a patient’s daily life and makes every day a little easier and a little better.
+When we think about supporting patients with cancer, many people think about research and the pursuit of a cure.
+The Friends of the Mass General Cancer Center understand that while medical treatment and research are essential for curing the disease, supportive care is what improves a patient’s daily life and makes every day a little easier and a little better.

 Improving patients’ quality of life means alleviating symptoms of their illness and the side effects of treatment, such as pain, nausea, fatigue, anxiety and stress.
-This is achieved through education and emotional support, and through wellness services such as massage, acupuncture, Reiki, yoga, music and art therapy.
-And a visit to the healing garden for quiet reflection can provide comfort and peace of mind.
+This is achieved through education and emotional support, as well as wellness services such as massage, acupuncture, Reiki, Qigong, yoga, music and art therapy.
+A visit to the healing garden for quiet reflection can also provide comfort and peace of mind.

-We rely on generous contributions from individual, corporate and foundation donors to fund our crucial supportive care programs.
-Your donation and participation in the Friends has a direct impact on the daily lives of cancer patients and their families.
-Please join us and make a difference in someone’s life.
+The Friends utilize 100% of all donations from individuals, corporations and foundations to fund supportive care services for people living with cancer.
+Your donation and participation has a direct impact on the lives of our patients and their families.
+Please join us and make a difference in someone’s life today.

 For more information about how you can get involved and become a member of the Friends, contact us.